 After the initial power up, any device (either a KVM or a PC) can be added or removed from any PC x port on the KVM without having to power down the Master KVM Switch.

-Make sure that devices are turned offer before connecting them to the Master KVM switch.
-Note: After changing your configuration, the OSD will automatically update to reflect the new configuration.
+Make sure that devices are turned off before connecting them to the Master KVM switch.
+Please note that after changing your configuration, the OSD will automatically update to reflect the new configuration.